-It's basically three ingredients: sautéed onions, walnuts, and a can of peas or at Passover used 2 cups of eggplant.
-It's hard to believe how good the trio taste when processed in the food processor.
+It's hard to believe how good the trio tastes when processed in the food processor.
 The flavors mingle and make a great spread.

 Ingredients: